 Do Fleas Bite Humans?

 Given a choice, most fleas would prefer a meal from your pet.
-But when they’re hungry, they’ll go for any warm-blooded creature in their vicinity.
-Since humans are warm-blooded, we’ll serve in a pinch as an all-you-can-eat flea buffet.
+But when they’re hungry, they’ll go for any warm‑blooded creature in their vicinity.
+Since humans are warm‑blooded, they will bite us when hungry, treating us as a temporary food source.

-Fleas cannot stay on our bodies for long, though.
-They can nest in mammal fur or bird feathers, lay eggs and carry on the next flea generation.
+Fleas cannot stay on our bodies for long.
+They lay eggs in the fur or feathers of mammals and birds, allowing the next generation to develop.
 Humans have neither fur nor feathers and hence no place where a flea can lay its head – or its eggs!

 Which Part of the Body Do Fleas Bite the Most?